 To keep up with the exponential growth that is overwhelming our cities, we need ecological, social, and economic resilience along with efficient urban planning.
 For this purpose, the Sustainable Development Goals (SDGs) agenda was decided upon by 189 countries in September 2015 at the United Nations.
 However, we all know how long collective policies and processes will take and time is limited.

-The initiatives towards smart cities can accelerate the results that will push the world to achieve the Sustainable Development Goals set by the UN.
+The initiatives toward smart cities can accelerate results and push the world to achieve the Sustainable Development Goals set by the UN, hopefully blending technology and sustainability together.
 Citizens and municipal governments are unquestionably more flexible in launching fast urban planning projects where smart city infrastructure is critical to progress.